TandoorRecipes/recipes/docs/features/authentication.md

     When `SOCIALACCOUNT_AUTO_SIGNUP=1` (the default) and `SOCIALACCOUNT_EMAIL_AUTHENTICATION=1`,
     allauth will automatically match social logins to existing accounts by email without showing a signup form.

-### Example: Invite-Only Social Login
+### Example: Social-Only with Invite-Based Space Access

-To set up Tandoor so that only invited users can access the system, with no local login and no signup form:
+To set up Tandoor with social login only (no local login) and control space access via invite links:

 ```ini
 SOCIAL_PROVIDERS=allauth.socialaccount.providers.openid_connect